manju-anandakrishnan/s2orc-doc2text/README.md

-# Convert scientific papers to S2ORC JSON
+# Convert scientific papers to S2ORC TEXT

-This project is a part of [S2ORC](https://github.com/allenai/s2orc).
-For S2ORC, we convert PDFs to JSON using Grobid and a custom TEI.XML to JSON parser.
-That TEI.XML to JSON parser (`grobid2json`) is made available here.
-We additionally process LaTeX dumps from arXiv.
-That parser (`tex2json`) is also made available here.
+This project is forked from allen ai - https://github.com/allenai/s2orc-doc2json, which converts PDFs to JSON using Grobid and a custom TEI.XML to JSON parser.
+The original project converts TEI.XML to JSON parser (`grobid2json`).

-The S2ORC github page includes a JSON schema, but it may be easier to understand that schema based on the python classes in `doc2json/s2orc.py`.

-This custom JSON schema is also used for the [CORD-19](https://github.com/allenai/cord19) project, so those who have interacted with CORD-19 may find this format familiar.

-Possible future components (no promises):
-- Linking bibliography entries (bibliography consolidation) to papers in S2ORC
+In addition, this project converts the TEI.XML to text files, after it is being parsed to the Paper object in JSON format conversion ('doc2text').
+It also invokes two versions of the Grobid service, the 0.6.1 version (for abstract, body text extracts) and the 0.7.1 sourced in the cloud.science-miner.com/grobid host for tables, figures and services.
+(This is done so, because of minor issues in raw text conversion in 0.7.1 version)

 ## Setup your environment